gerard-sog/arma3-macvsog-columbia-scripts/README.md

 The Simplex composition can be found here: https://steamcommunity.com/sharedfiles/filedetails/?id=3457675090.

 <h3>Allow Simplex Support based on trait</h3>
-Simplex support from the Prairie Fire CDLC is available in a mission if all of the below points are true for a player:
+Simplex support is available in a mission if all of the below points are true for a player:
 - Player is a pilot
 OR
 - Player has one of the backpacks defined in colsog_support_simplexAccessBackpack AND the relevant support (helicopter, jet or arclight) is enabled via the Zeus module